Xunnamius/playground-crypto/2TP/README.md

-# The terrible crypto darwin award winning TWO TIME PAD!
+# The Terrible Crypto Darwin Award Winning TWO TIME PAD!

 Run by calling `./two-time-pad.py` from your command line and then check out the images in numerical order.
 You won't be disappoint.